tim-littlefair/maneline/README.md

 application.
 The code used to build these versions has been tagged and released on Github as release 0.1.1.

-The capabilities of the initial version of the desktop command line application are described [here](./docs/quickstart-v0.1.1.rst).
+The capabilities of the initial versions of the both the desktop command line application and the Android mobile application are described [here](./docs/quickstart-v0.1.1.rst).

-There is a short video demo of the features of the Android mobile application [here](https://drive.google.com/file/d/1nqPzorRsGRrGbL4jmq64_8rjcI38sLn5/view?usp=sharing).
+There is also short video demo of the features of the Android mobile application [here](https://drive.google.com/file/d/1nqPzorRsGRrGbL4jmq64_8rjcI38sLn5/view?usp=sharing).

 # Prior Art and Credits